 The Records API (application program interface) for the Energy System Design Architecture (ESDA) enables software that serves multidimensional record-oriented data to interoperate with software than uses such data.
 In the context of the Records API, multidimensional data records are simply tuples of real numbers, integers, and character strings, where each data value is tagged by a variable name, according to a pre-defined schema, and each record is assigned a unique integer identifier.
 Conceptually, these records are isomorphic to rows in a relational database, JSON objects, or key-value maps.
 Records servers might supply static datasets, sensor measurements that periodically update as new telemetry become available, or the results of simulations as the simulations generate new output.
 Records client software might display or analyze the data, but in the case of simulations the client request the creation of new ensembles for specified input parameters.
 It is also possible to chain records clients and servers together so that a client consuming data from a server might transform that data and serve it to further clients.

-This minimalist API avoids imposing burdensome metadata, structural, or implementation requirements on developers by relying on open-source technologies that a readily available for common programming languages.
+This minimalist API avoids imposing burdensome metadata, structural, or implementation requirements on developers by relying on open-source technologies that is readily available for common programming languages.
 In particular, the API has been designed to place the smallest possible burden on services that provide data.
 This document defines the message format for the Records API, a transport mechanism for communicating the data, and semantics for interpretting it.
 The message format is specified as Google Protocol Buffers (Google Developers 2017b) and the transport mechanism uses WebSockets (Internet Engineering Task Force 2017).
 We discuss three major use cases for serving and consuming records data: (i) static data, (ii) dynamically augmented data, (iii) on-demand simulations, (iv) with filters, and (v) with bookmarks.
 Separate implementations of the API exist in C++, Haskell, JavaScript, Python, and R.

 Overview